microsoft/folio/README.md

   }
 }

-// Run our tests in two environments, against a local database and a staging database. test.runWith(new DatabaseEnv('localhost:1234'));
-test.runWith(new DatabaseEnv('staging-db.my-company.com:1234'));
+// Our test type comes with the database environment, so each test can use a "table" argument. export const test = folio.test.extend(new DatabaseEnv());

+// Run our tests.
+test.runWith({ tag: 'database' });
 ```

-In this example we see that tests declare the arguments they need, and environment provides the arguments.
-We can run tests in multiple configurations when needed.
+In this example we see that tests use an environment that provides arguments to the test.

 Folio uses worker processes to run test files.
 You can specify the maximum number of workers using `--workers` command line option.
 By using `beforeAll` and `afterAll` methods, environment can set up expensive resources to be shared between tests in each worker process.
 Folio will reuse the worker process for as many test files as it can, provided their environments match.